 Don’t stress about feeling something.
 It is not necessary for an abstract painting to have a contextual side to it, and it is not necessary for you to be able to feel each and every emotion it is meant to convey.
 If it doesn’t do anything for you, so be it.

 Don’t ask all of the questions just yet.
 Thinking too much about what the painting means can be disturbing or tiring.
-Instead, focus on affirmative statements.
-Think about how the painting makes you feel and what kind of emotions does it convey.
+Instead, focus on how the painting makes you feel and what kind of emotions it conveys to you.
 Think about how the artist’s background or situation may have affected his painting.
 Try to work with the things you know, instead of questioning everything.

 Do remember that abstraction does not have to have a meaning.
 While “getting” an artwork brings a momentary feeling of victory, bathing in its mystery brings enjoyment for far longer.